Low-overhead quantum computing with the color code: Color code lattice surgery scheme

-For practical application we must consider the fault-tolerant readout of the edge operators during the splitting step that we need to infer the values of $S_{A/B}$.
-Individual edge measurements will give random outcomes, but they are constrained such that the product of the red edges about the boundary of a blue or green face are equal to the value of the corresponding stabilizer at that face.
+For practical application we must also consider the fault-tolerance of the readout of the red edge operators that we use to infer $S_{A/B}$.
+During the splitting operation, individual edge measurements give random outcomes, constrained such that the product of the red edges about the boundary of a blue or green face are equal to the value of the corresponding stabilizer at that face.
 Similarly, for stabilizers supported on both the data qubits and ancilla system, edges may be constrained to give a weight-eight stabilizer when multiplied together with a weight-four boundary stabilizer of $\mathcal{S}_\textrm{data}$.
 An error experienced during a Bell measurement from $\mathcal{S}_\textrm{anc}$ will therefore violate its two adjacent stabilizers.
 Errors on the Bell pairs then appear as strings that run dual to the red edges where violated stabilizers can be measured at their end points.
 We can correct these errors using a matching decoder to pair violated stabilizers.
 A logical error will occur if a string runs between two distinct boundaries of the ancilla system such that we obtain the incorrect value of $S_{A/B}$; an example of such an error is shown in Fig.~\ref{Fig:Architecture}.
 We can incorporate this error correction procedure into the practical situation where measurements are unreliable by comparing the inferred values of stabilizer operators to earlier readings of the stabilizer measurements to identify stabilizer violations~\cite{Dennis02}.

-We emphasise that we infer the values of $\overline{L}_A$ and $\overline{L}_B$, whose local restriction on certain data qubits may anti-commute, by measuring locally commuting stabilizer groups $\mathcal{S}_M$ and $\mathcal{S}$.
-We find that we can complete this operation using a sequence of two operations; merging followed by splitting.
-The merge operation gives us operators $Q_{A/B} \in \mathcal{S}_M$ and we finally obtain $\overline{L}_{A/B}$ by measuring $S_{A/B} \in \mathcal{S}$ during the splitting operation.
-We therefore see that operators $S_{A/B}$ are central to making an arbitrary pair of commuting measurements.
-Operators $S_{A/B}$ are supported on the boundaries of the ancilla with one common color, blue in our example.
-Indeed, we extend blue boundaries across the ancilla system between disjoint pairs of locally anti-commuting data qubits where $\overline{P}_j^A \not= \overline{P}^B_j$, both non-trivial.
-Otherwise, the boundary is colored green.
-In this sense, we record the commutation relations between local data qubits with an appropriate configuration of colors along the boundary of the ancilla system.